paxsonsa/website/README.md

         - Delete the existing code
         - Paste in the code from the subscribe-worker.js file (located in the 'Scripts' folder of this repository)
         - Select 'Deploy'
-        - Copy the Cloudflare woker endpoint (e.g. 'subscribe-worker.andrewpaxson.workers.com')
+        - Copy the Cloudflare woker endpoint (e.g., 'subscribe-worker.andrewpaxson.workers.com')
         - Select 'Save and deploy'
 - Setup a Mailchimp RSS Campaign:
   - Signup/login to MailChimp